 Do you love the taste of fresh, grown on the farm sweet corn?
-In the summer months I often serve sweet corn on the cob for dinner but fresh corn is only available for a short time, so I freeze it and then we can enjoy it year round in Baked Corn, casseroles, soups and more.
+In the summer months, I often serve corn on the cob for dinner.
+Since corn is a favorite at my house, and the homegrown corn is only available for a short time, I have a corn freezing day in the summertime.
+This way we can enjoy the flavor of fresh corn year round in Baked Corn, casseroles, soups and more.
 There is nothing like pulling a pack of corn from the freezer in January and enjoying the fresh taste of summer even though it is the middle of winter.
-And the corn you freeze yourself is so much tastier than anything you can buy in the freezer section or the canned aisle at the grocery store.
+Homegrown corn is also so much tastier than anything you can buy in the freezer section or the canned aisle at the grocery store.

 How To Freeze Sweet Corn

 The first step in getting corn into your freezer is finding a place to purchase the ears of corn.
-The area I live in has an abundant amount of roadside stands and they are an excellent place to order the amount of sweet corn you will need for freezing.
-Usually at these stands you can place your order several days in advance and then just stop out and your corn is picked and ready for you to take home.
-If you don’t have this option, you may want to check at your local grocery store and possibly receive a discount when you purchase at least several dozen or more ears.
+The area I live in has an abundant amount of roadside stands, and they are an excellent place to order the amount of sweet corn you will need for freezing.
+You may want to check about placing your order a few days in advance and then on your “corn day” just stop out, and your corn is picked and ready for you to take home.
+If you don’t have the option of a roadside stand, you may want to check at your local grocery store and possibly receive a discount when you purchase at least several dozen or more ears.

-When selecting sweet corn to freeze you will want ears that are nicely filled out with mature kernels and the silk at the top that is brown.
+When selecting sweet corn to freeze you will want ears that are nicely filled out with mature kernels and brown silk peeking out of the top of the ear.
 The corn will then need to be husked.
-Simply remove all the husks and place the ears in containers or tubs.
-Husking is something that the kids can help with.
+Husking simply means removing all the husks and placing the ears in containers or tubs.
+If you have kids, this is something that they enjoy helping to do.
 I was surprised how well my almost 5-year old daughter was at pulling the husks off.
-After the husks are removed, put them in large containers or boxes to be trashed or turned into compost.
+After the husks are removed, put them in large containers, bags or boxes to be trashed or turned into compost.

 Next you will want to silk the husked ears.
-This basically means cleaning all the little hairs off of each ear so you don’t find corn hair in the finished product.
+This means cleaning all the little hairs off of each ear, so you don’t find corn hair in the finished product.
 This Corn Brush makes silking easy.
 Or in our case we were able to rent a Corn Silker for the day.
-Basically it is machine with lots of brushes and the corn is feed in one end and comes out the other end totally silked.
-You hook a garden hose up to the machine as well and between the brushes and the water this machine does an amazing job in way, way less time than it would take to silk the corn by hand.
-This was another job that the kids enjoyed helping with.
+A Corn Silker is a machine with lots of brushes, and the corn is feed in one end and comes out the other end totally silk free.
+A garden hose is hooked up to the machine and between the brushes and the water from the hose, this machine does an amazing job of removing all the silk in way, way less time than it would take to silk the corn by hand.
+Feeding the corn through the silker was another job that the kids enjoyed helping to do.

 Once the corn is removed from the boiling water, it needs to be cooled down as quickly as possible to stop the cooking process.
-If you are doing this indoors, you can use your kitchen sink or outdoors we use large Rubbermaid containers.
-If you have a double bowl kitchen sink, use one side of the sink to cool the hot ears as they are coming out of the boiling water and then move the lukewarm ears to the other side of the sink to finish cooling.
+A double bowl kitchen sink works perfectly if you are doing this indoors.
+Just use one side of the sink to cool the hot ears as they are coming out of the boiling water and then move the lukewarm ears to the other side of the sink to finish cooling.
+Since everything related to our corn is done outdoors, we use large Rubbermaid containers for our cooling process.
 Ice in the water works great to cool the corn faster.
-The water will need to be changed frequently as the hot corn warms the water quickly.
+The water will need to be frequently changed as the hot corn warms the water quickly.